About 3 months ago, I attended my first hackathon ever. I dusted off my 4 year -dated windows laptop.

 cmder / emu would fail in one application, but not the other.

-Using terminal commands in MS-DOS is god awful.
-None of the keybinds felt even remotely natural, using unix
+Using terminal commands in MS-DOS is not developer friendly.
+Keybinds don’t feel natural, using unix

 ls is so much simpler than using